Tinkerforge/brickd/README.rst

 Brick Daemon can autodetect USB hotplug.
 Different systems are used for this:

-* libusb's own hotplug callbacks (if available)
-* device notifications on Windows
-* libudev on Linux
+* libusb hotplug callback on non-Windows systems
-* IOKit notifications on macOS
+* Win32 device notification on Windows systems

 On Linux brickd will also check for added or removed Bricks if the SIGUSR1 signal is received.
 This is used on OpenWrt where the hotplug2 daemon is told